Jmad12/Dnd5e-pregen-json/README.md

 # Dnd5e-pregen-json
-My attempt at turning the 16 WoTC 5e pregens into Pauper's-Vault-Compatible Json
+My attempt at turning the 16 WoTC 5e pregens into Pauper's-Vault & VTTES Compatible Json

 Have you ever wanted to start a Dungeons and Dragons 5e Campaign *right now*?
 Someone didnt bring a character to session 1?
 A new player joined the group last minute?
 Need some lvl 4 characters for a one shot?